 On September 11, 2001 America experienced a shocking demonstration of asymmetric warfare, which is a strategy that self proclaimed enemies of the United States, unable to prevail by means of conventional military power, adopt to achieve their agenda.
 The use of hijacked airliners to attack the World Trade Center and the Pentagon visibly demonstrated that we were at war with a global network of forces, as well as groups and states that support them.
 The weapon of choice was terrorism directed at civilian populations.

 Recognizing the complexity of providing effective security against further attacks to the homeland a new Cabinet level position, the Director of Homeland Security, whose job it was to coordinate the national effort to defend the homeland against terrorism and threats that feed it, was established.
-The Coast Guard's contribution to the nation's security was widely accepted but at issue was whether the Coast Guard should remain in the Department of Transportation

-Regardless of the Coast Guard's future location it was becoming apparent that it possessed the expertise but lacked sufficient assets to effectively perform its assigned missions.
-The explosion of new duties the Coast Guard was fulfilling came immediately after a difficult budgetary climate during which the service suffered significant asset, monetary and personnel reductions.
+The Coast Guard's contribution to the nation's security was widely accepted but at issue was whether the Coast Guard should remain in the Department of Transportation of new duties the Coast Guard was fulfilling came immediately after a difficult budgetary climate during which the service suffered significant asset, monetary and personnel reductions.
 The Coast Guard, in order to perform its duties prior to 9/11, had received seven emergency supplements during the preceding 10 years as well as approximately \$400 million from the Department of Defense to support its national defense and military responsibilities.